ozcanay/TemplateMetaprogramming/README.md

 typename std::add_rvalue_reference<T>::type declval() noexcept;
 ```

+std::declval<A>() serves us well here by obviating the need for there to be any public constructor of T, or for us to know about it.

 std::declval is a helper (added in C++11) that allows us to “pretend” that we have an object of some type (even if the default constructor is not available).
 obtains a reference to its argument for use in unevaluated context.